Tokyo Photography Locations – Your curated list

 Where to Stay in Tokyo?
 And be close to the best Tokyo Photography Locations…

 Before arriving to Tokyo, ask yourself what you want to photograph most.
 If you’re keen to see the city lights of Shibuya and Shinjuku, look for a hotel in these areas.
 Otherwise, I love to base myself in Asakusa where you can walk to Senso-ji Temple for sunrise and are within easy access of transport to places like Ginza and Shibuya (45mins).
+Recently, I’ve enjoyed staying near Tokyo Tower and Zojo-ji Temple as it’s got easy access to Haneda Airport and is central to Shibuya direction and Ginza.
 Alternatively, somewhere around Tokyo Station or Ginza will have you located right in the middle so it’s not to far in any direction…there’s also some beautiful hotels located in this area!

 Tokyo Japanese Apartment Style Accommodation –